jbubriski/ramblings-1/_posts/2017-03-05-setting-up-blog-with-jekyll.md

 You might want to take a look at the [terms of service](https://help.github.com/articles/github-terms-of-service/) and [community guidelines](https://help.github.com/articles/github-community-guidelines/), just so everyone's clear.

 ~~Dr.~~ Jekyll powers GitHub Pages.
 Jekyll is a simple, blog-aware, static site generator.
-They [did a better job](https://jekyllrb.com/docs/home/#so-what-is-jekyll-exactly) at explaining it than I would, so I'll just leave it at that.
+They [did a better job](https://jekyllrb.com/docs/home/#so-what-is-jekyll-exactly) at explaining it than I would, so I'll leave it at that.

 We are going to set up our GitHub blog to run locally, then push it to GitHub.